 Campaign Finance

-Candidates and committees in municipal elections are required to file appropriate campaign finance forms with the Town Clerk.
+Candidates and committees in municipal elections are required to file appropriate campaign finance forms online with the Town Clerk.

 DO NOT FILE ONLINE THROUGH TRACER.